Efficient Evader Detection in Mobile Sensor Networks: Mobile coverage problems and theoretical tools

 These mobile coverage problems motivate our two primary goals.
 First, we want to develop efficient algorithms that solve these mobile coverage problems using as little information as possible about the sensor paths.
 Our second goal is to understand how the statistics of this detection time depend on sensor dynamics, the number of sensors, the sensing radius, and the geometry of the domain $D$.

 Suppose that each sensor can measure the cyclic ordering of its neighbors.
 If the sensor network remains connected at each time and if the sensors can measure the time-varying \emph{alpha complex}, then there exists an if-and-only-if criterion for the existence of an evasion path~\cite[Theorem~3]{EvasionPaths}.
-In this paper, the authors also outline a constructive method for determining the existence of these evasion paths.
+The paper~\cite{EvasionPaths} also outlines a constructive method for determining the existence of these evasion paths.
 We now give the necessary background material to make this algorithm explicit.